Efficient HDR Reconstruction from Real-World Raw Images: Methodology

 \subsection{Loss Functions}

-\textbf{Alignment-free and motion-aware short-exposure-first selection loss.} In fused-based HDR imaging, eliminating ghosting caused by motion inconsistencies between short and long frames is one of the most challenging issues.
-Previous work \cite{kalantari2017deep,2019Attention} commonly employs optical flow, attention mechanisms, and other methods to establish pixel correspondences between long and short frames.
+\textbf{Alignment-free and motion-aware short-exposure-first selection loss.} In fused-based HDR methods, eliminating ghosting caused by motion inconsistencies between short- and long-exposure pairs is one of the most challenging issues.
+Previous work \cite{2017Deep,2019Attention} commonly employs optical flow, attention mechanisms, and other methods to establish pixel correspondences between short- and long-exposure images.
 The objective is to suppress ghosting by designing more elaborate fusion strategies.
-Yet, these motion estimation and alignment methods are often the most computationally intensive components and cannot be accommodated by the current level of hardware design.
-To ensure fast inference and easy hardware deployment, we abandon explicit motion alignment schemes and instead explore a more efficient alternative.
-Consequently, we introduce a plug-and-play alignment-free and motion-aware short-exposure-first selection loss to mitigate the ghost artifacts.

-Unlike other tasks involving image alignment, such as video motion estimation and stereo matching, long and short-exposure image fusion in HDR reconstruction does not necessarily require pixel-level correspondence in real-world scenes.
+However, these motion estimation and alignment methods are often the most computationally intensive components and cannot be accommodated by the current level of hardware design.
+On the other hand, unlike other image alignment tasks, such as video motion estimation and stereo matching, short- and long-exposure image fusion in HDR reconstruction does not necessarily require pixel-level correspondence.
 The reason is that it is challenging to recover sharp object edges due to motion blur.
 In contrast, short-exposure images exhibit less motion blur distortion.
 Therefore, ghost artifacts can be suppressed by simply detecting motion regions in long-frame images through some mechanism, discarding these pixels during the fusion process, and relying solely on the corresponding regions in short-exposure images as the exclusive information source for fusion.
-Based on the same consideration, overexposed regions in the long-exposure image should likewise be discarded from the fusion process.
-Therefore, in practical engineering applications, short exposures are often used as reference images.
+Based on the same consideration, overexposed regions in the long-exposure image should likewise be discarded in the fusion process.
+Short-exposure images are often used as reference images in engineering applications.